Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Preview.md

 ## Rules

-The following rules are included within `Azure.Preview`.
+The following rules are included within the `Azure.Preview` baseline.
 This baseline includes a total of 411 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------